How to Get Comfortable Being Uncomfortable

 • Trying badly at first: Let a new habit feel clumsy before you judge it.

-A folded towel on bedroom carpet is a fine practice space.
-So is a bus seat.
+A quiet corner with a folded blanket can work.
+So can standing near a classroom doorway after the last student leaves, holding an old movie stub and letting the body settle for three breaths.
 Tools like Mindful.net, Calm, and Headspace can give structure, but daily life gives the repetitions.
 Our mindful living guide covers more everyday mindfulness examples.

 Self-compassion phrases for comfortable being uncomfortable practice